How to report fraud in health and social care

 How to report fraud

-If you do suspect healthcare fraud, you can report it by calling the Health and Social Care (HSC) Fraud Hotline on:
+If you do suspect healthcare fraud, you can report it by calling the Health and Social Care (HSC) Fraud Reporting Line on:

-You can provide any information you have in confidence, or anonymously if you prefer.
+You can give any information you have in confidence, or anonymously if you prefer.

 Why you should report fraud